drogue-iot/embedded-tls/README.md

 Drogue-TLS is a Rust-native TLS 1.3 implementation that aims to work in a no-std environment.
 The implementation is work in progress, but the example clients should work against the [rustls](https://github.com/ctz/rustls) echo server.

 The client supports both async and blocking modes.
+By default, the `async` and `std` features are enabled.
+The `async` feature requires Rust nightly, while the blocking feature works on Rust stable.

 To use the async mode, import `drogue_tls::*`.
 To use the blocking mode, import `drogue_tls::blocking::*`.

 Some features are still not implemented, have a look at [open issues](https://github.com/drogue-iot/drogue-tls/issues).
 Only supports writing/receiving one frame at a time, hence using a frame buffer larger than 16k is not currently needed.
 You may use a lower frame buffer size, but there is no guarantee that it will be able to parse any TLS 1.3 frame.